Do you feel it is important to work with someone who really ‘gets’ you?

 Do you ever feel like you’ve learned to be fearful of your emotions, at least the strong emotions?
 Do you feel that if you go there and allow yourself to feel sadness, for example, it can feel as though you are spiraling down and down feeling stuck in it like it’s a big black hole you may never get out of?
 Are you afraid of being out of control of intense feelings such as anxiety, panic attacks, or anger even rage that frightens others as well as yourself?
 Do you find yourself doing whatever you can to keep various emotions under control, so you don’t have to feel them and others don’t have to see them?

-I am a Transformational Life Coach for people who find it hard to manage their emotions.
+I am a transformational EFT life coach.
+For people who find it hard to manage their emotions.
 They’re struggling with low self-worth, anxiety, anger, and sadness.
-I help them develop self-confidence, feel free and in control to create the life they want to live.
+I help them feel more like they used to, calmer, confident, free to live their life fully, feeling more in control to be the best version of themselves they can be.

 My emotions had taken charge of my life for several years

 The day my battle with my emotions began was around a traumatic and sad incident.

 My brother died, he was eighteen months old, and I was four.
 My memories of him were of a mass of golden curly hair and a beaming smile.
 I used to play with him often, push him in his peddle car.
 On the morning I found him dead in his cot, by my bed, all our lives changed forever.
 I tried to wake him up, but he was cold and didn’t move.

 I didn’t and couldn’t understand what was going on.
 All I knew was that something really bad and scary had happened.